 Phone: 311 or (401) 421-2489 Monday through Friday 8:30 a.m. to 4:30 p.m. only (see note below)

-The PVD 311 system was updated in March 2025, but it was never designed to address reports of excessive noise that require a timely response (i.e., measured in minutes rather than hours or days) — it is not staffed in the evening or on weekends, and takes an indeterminate amount of time to transfer noise reports to the appropriate city departments, who may not deal with them quickly.
+Providence’s 311 system was updated in March 2025, but it was never designed to adequately address reports of excessive noise that require a timely response (i.e., measured in minutes rather than days): It is not staffed in the evening or on weekends, and can take a day or more to transfer a report to the police or other city department, which may not deal with it quickly themselves.

-The Noise Project recommends using the 311 website or mobile app [reportedly discontinued in 2025] or e-mailing PVD311@ProvidenceRI.gov instead of calling, so you can submit your report in your own words and retain a record of the content.7 To use the website [or app] you must create an account on PVD311 (which can be a pseudonym) to track your complaint.
+We recommend using the 311 website or e-mailing PVD311@ProvidenceRI.gov instead of calling, so you can submit your report in your own words and retain a record of the content.10 You don’t have to create an account on PVD311 to submit a report (or you can use a pseudonym), unless you want to use the city’s website to track how your report is handled.

-In order to document recurrent noise issues, residents should describe the frequency of violations (how often it happens, including specific dates and / or or days of the week and times of day), the dates and case numbers of any previous reports to the police or 311, and any results (or lack of them) from those reports.8
+To document recurrent noise, residents should describe the frequency of violations (how often it happens) — including specific dates and / or typical days of the week and times of day, the dates and case numbers of any previous reports to the police or 311 about the same source, and any results (or lack of them) from those earlier reports.11

-The new PVD 311 form eliminated the categories for noise from fireworks and trash / recycling vendors (complaints against a waste hauler operating too early).
-This will likely reduce the number of both reports to the city, as some residents who reported them using 311 are not willing to call the police about them — especially excessively early garbage collection, which is not viewed as criminal (but probably should be).9
+The updated PVD 311 form eliminated two specific noise sources: fireworks and trash / recycling vendors operating too early.
+This will likely reduce the number of both reports to the city, as some residents who used 311 to report them are not willing to call the police about them — especially excessively early garbage collection, which is not viewed as criminal (but probably should be).12

 BOARD OF LICENSES — Responsible for regulating noise from the 8,000+ commercial sources it issues licenses to each year, including 400+ liquor licenses to bars / clubs / restaurants, and enforcing local ordinances and state laws that regulate such establishments.

-Chair: Dylan Conley (a holdover from the Elorza administration re-appointed by Mayor Smiley)
+Chair: Dylan Conley (a holdover from the Elorza administration re-appointed by Mayor Smiley), has announced his resignation effective in Oct.
+2025.
+Residents will not miss him.

 Board members: Peter Mancini (vice chair), Adewole Akinbi, Erlin Rogel, Tiana Ochoa